MentorDevHub/data-foundations/README.md

 # DataFoundations
-A collection of small datasets and beginner data analysis exercises.
+A collection of beginner datasets and notebooks for practising data fundamentals.